getbubblenow/bubble-flexrouter/README.md

 # Installation
 There are a few steps to installation:
  * Generate the flex-router password
+ * Create an auth token file
  * Create an SSH key pair
- * Create an auth token file
  * Install system service

 ## Generate the bubble-flexrouter password
 During installation, choose a password for the service.
 It should be random and at least 30 characters long.

+Bcrypt the password (use 12 rounds).

-Store this password in securely someplace where the Bubble app can read it.
+Store the plaintext (not bcrypted) password securely someplace where the Bubble app can read it.
+It will need this password to register and unregister the router with the Bubble.
 Ideally this is *not* on the filesystem, but in some internal app storage mechanism, since it will be stored in plaintext.

+Store the bcrypted value securely somewhere someplace where only the bubble-flexrouter service can read it.
-Bcrypt the password (use 12 rounds) and store the bcrypted value in a file.
-This file should only be readable by the bubble-flexrouter system service.
+If you store the bcrypted value in a file, ensure that only the bubble-flexrouter service can read the file.

+## Create an auth token file
+bubble-flexrouter uses an auth token to secure its connection to a Bubble.

+During installation, generate a random token.
+This token must be at least 50 characters long.

+Store the token securely somewhere someplace where only the bubble-flexrouter service can read it.
+If you store the token in a file, ensure that only the bubble-flexrouter service can read the file.

 ## Create an SSH key pair
 During installation, generate an RSA key pair: